 We are a bilingual French and English couple who came to live in France permanently after pursuing busy careers in the UK.
 We have always owned and competed with horses and in 2006 we bought our dream farm here in the south of the Vienne in the Poitou Charentes in order to pursue our passion of working with horses full time.
-We have run a small private Elevage breeding Lusitanien horses and run an active and very friendly riding Club.
-Although we have reduced our Club activities and the number of horses we have over the past year we still offer lessons here on our horses and organise all sorts of horse related activities for our members including training on their horses, randonnées, dressage, show jumping etc/ Yannick is a qualified BHS Intermediate Instructor and is also qualified in the French system.
+We have run a small private Elevage breeding Lusitanien horses and run a small and and very friendly riding Club.
+Although we have reduced our Club activities and the number of horses we have over the past year we still offer lessons here on our horses and organise horse related activities for our members including training on their horses, randonnées, dressage, show jumping etc/ Yannick is a qualified BHS Intermediate Instructor and is also qualified in the French system.
 In the UK he undertook some of his training with the Bartles at The Yorkshire Riding Centre and in France worked as an Instructor training trainee riding instructors at the CPA Lathus.
 We have nearly 100 years experience between us working with horses in dressage, eventing, show jumping and carriage driving.
 We also really enjoy randonnées and Le Trec.
 The farm is 55 acres of grassed paddocks surrounded by hedges and oak-trees.
 We have a large barn for storage of hay which we grow ourselves and several boxes as well as a large (50x30m) fenced outdoor arena and a small X-country course.
 The countryside around here is very pretty with a network of chemins (tracks) which are suitable for riding, walking and biking.
 Our nearest towns are 15/20 minutes drive away and although not isolated it is a small rural community with few commercial facilities on the doorstep.
 Our nearest towns are L'Isle Jourdain and Confolens, both pretty and historic on the river Vienne.

 Help around the house